Triad High School (Illinois): Activities

 Triad High School also offers many extra-curricular activities that are not considered sports by the IHSA.
 Triad sponsors Model U.N., Envirothon, Color Guard, Dance, Scholar Bowl, Band, Chorus, Jazz Band, Robotics, and many other clubs that do not compete interscholastically.

 The Triad High School Music Dept. is ranked 8th in the state of Illinois in the Illinois High School Association Sweepstakes.

 Envirothon

 Triad Envirothon placed first in Illinois state Envirothon competitions in 2000, 2005, and 2007.
 In those years, the team went on to represent the state of Illinois at the North American Envirothon Competition.

+Theatre & drama

+Triad High School's Theatre department has had various productions through the years.
+Every spring, the school has a musical as well as a play every fall.
+Since the school's formation, it has had the same theater facility; however, as of March 2026, construction of a new theater began outside of the cafetorium.

-Dance Team
+Dance team

-The Triad Varsity Dance Team won the school's first dance State title in 2009 by winning first place at the IDTA State Finals in the AA Pom/Dance category.

-The Triad Varsity Dance Team also won the TDI state winning title in the A Kick category and also the IDTA state winning title in the AA kick category in 2011.
+The Triad Varsity Dance Team won the school's first dance state title in 2009 at the IDTA State Finals in the AA Pom/Dance category.
+The dance team also won the TDI state title in the A Kick category and also the IDTA state title in the AA kick category in 2011.